lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Identities {#identities}

+The application must decide on allowing a connection or not depending on the intended endpoint, and in particular whether it is a specific identity or a set of identities.
+To prevent misbinding attacks, the identity of the endpoint is included in a MAC verified through the protocol.
+More details and examples are provided in this section.

 Policies for what connections to allow are typically set based on the identity of the other endpoint, and endpoints typically only allow connections from a specific identity or a small restricted set of identities.
 For example, in the case of a device connecting to a network, the network may only allow connections from devices which authenticate with certificates having a particular range of serial numbers and signed by a particular CA. Conversely, a device may only be allowed to connect to a network which authenticates with a particular public key.

-The application must decide on allowing a connection or not depending on the intended endpoint, and in particular whether it is a specific identity or a set of identities.

 * When a Public Key Infrastructure (PKI) is used with certificates, the identity is the subject whose unique name, e.g., a domain name, a Network Access Identifier (NAI), or an Extended Unique Identifier (EUI), is included in the endpoint's certificate.

-* Similarly, when a PKI is used with CWTs, each endpoint needs a specific identity or set of identities it is allowed to communicate with to match against the relevant claim, such as 'sub' (subject).
+* Similarly, when a PKI is used with CWTs, the identity is the subject identified by the relevant claim(s), such as 'sub' (subject).

-* When PKI is not used (CCS, self-signed certificate/CWT) the identity is typically directly associated to the authentication key of the other party.
-For example, the name of the subject may be a canonical representation of the public key.
-Alternatively, if identities can be expressed in the form of unique subject names assigned to public keys, then a binding to identity is achieved by including both public key and associated subject name in the authentication credential: CRED_I or CRED_R may be a self-signed certificate/CWT or CCS containing the authentication key and the subject name, see {{auth-cred}}.
+* When PKI is not used (e.g., CCS, self-signed certificate/CWT) the identity is typically directly associated to the authentication key of the other party.
+For example, if identities can be expressed in the form of unique subject names assigned to public keys, then a binding to identity is achieved by including both public key and associated subject name in the authentication credential: CRED_I or CRED_R may be a self-signed certificate/CWT or CCS containing the authentication key and the subject name, see {{auth-cred}}.
 Each endpoint thus needs to know the specific authentication key/unique associated subject name, or set of public authentication keys/unique associated subject names, which it is allowed to communicate with.

 To prevent misbinding attacks in systems where an attacker can register public keys without proving knowledge of the private key, SIGMA {{SIGMA}} enforces a MAC to be calculated over the "identity".
 EDHOC follows SIGMA by calculating a MAC over the whole authentication credential, which in case of an X.509 or C509 certificate includes the "subject" and "subjectAltName" fields, and in the case of CWT or CCS includes the "sub" claim.